 There are many varieties of strawberry.
 Some can be started from seed but most are started from runner or from divisions of established plants called “crowns”.

-Strawberries are best grown in dedicated bed where plants are allowed to run and establish new plants.
+Strawberries are best grown in a dedicated bed where plants are allowed to run and establish new plants.

 Seed can be started indoors 8 weeks before setting seedlings out into the garden.
 Runners can be planted out after all danger of frost has passed in spring or in late summer or autumn.